E-Gilley/Mint-Classics-Analysis/README.md

 FROM orders; 						-- From the 'orders' table
 ```

 The results showed that the **first order was from January 6, 2003** and the **last order was on May 3, 2005**.
-My first pice of advice for this company would be to get newer data!
+My first piece of advice for this company would be to get newer data!

-So that gives us a window of roughly **29 months of data**.
+That gives us a window of roughly **29 months of data**.

 Next, I wanted to get a better idea of what the company sold, the type of products, and the general warehouse situation.